Sinfonia Concertante for Four Winds: Authenticity

 Robert Levin analysed the Sinfonia Concertante and compared the structure of the work with known Mozart concertos.
 From this analysis he concluded that while the orchestral part and the first movement cadenza were spurious, the soloists' roles were based on the Mozart originals but had been modified by an unknown hand to substitute a clarinet for the oboe part and to change the flute for an oboe.
 This transcription process would have required the music for the three woodwind instruments to have been redistributed to accommodate the substitution of the clarinet for the original oboe part.
 Levin theorised that the unknown arranger had only the four original Mozart solo parts for reference so had composed the orchestral parts and cadenzas afresh.
 Levin wrote a book about the work and then went on to make a reconstruction of the supposed original Mozart work based on his research.
-Levin's reconstruction was recorded by the Academy of St Martin in the Fields with Neville Marriner conducting.
+For example, in the final movement he removed all the 10 short near-identical orchestral tuttis between the variations.
+Levin's reconstruction was recorded by the Academy of St Martin in the Fields with Neville Marriner conducting, and has also since been recorded by the Basel Chamber Orchestra.

 Against Levin's theory, Richard Maunder pointed out that Levin's structural criteria fail to distinguish Mozart's works from those of other composers: Maunder uses two works by J. C. Bach as controls.
 He also points out that the writing for the instruments does not match the known capabilities of the players the Sinfonia Concertante was purportedly written for: for example, the bassoon line is restricted to G4, even though Ritter is known to have played up to B♭4, and the horn part shows idiomatic cor alto writing even though Punto was a cor basse player.
 Maunder suggests that it is more likely that the Sinfonia Concertante is a forgery of an eighteenth-century work, dating from 1820–1830; in support of this theory, he quotes Levin as noting that the clarinet part is written in a style unseen before the early 19th century, but that its upper range is unusually restricted.
 This suggests to Maunder the work of a forger, who was trying to avoid detection by limiting the instruments to what he imagined were their eighteenth-century ranges (but in fact were not).
 (Levin interprets this as indicating that the original Mozart work had been rearranged in 1820–1830, while Maunder suggests that there may not have been any Mozart original in the first place.)